Learning-to-defer for sequential medical decision-making under uncertainty: Sequential Learning-to-Defer

-Intuitively, $\tau$ can be considered a safety threshold that trades off the tolerance for outcome and the learned policy will defer often.
-Deferring using $g_{\pi_{\text{tar}}}(s,t)$ will thus reflect in a higher value and lower propagated uncertainty.
+The cost $c$ determines how conservative \sltd is and trades-off frequency of deferral to the value attained.
+This parameter should be tuned by domain experts aware of the trade-off and risks involved.
+For instance, in a critical care setting, we may be more conservative and use a smaller $c$ than in a chronic care situation. $\tau$ is a safety threshold on the probability of worse outcome beyond which we deem that deferral is necessary.

-\defref{def:deferral} indicates that to reliably learn the deferral policy, we need to estimate the probability that outcomes will not improve.
-This in-turn identifies regions of the state-space that increase future uncertainty and do not improve long-term outcomes.
-To accurately estimate this probability, we should model all sources of uncertainty in the system, including the non-stationarity in the dynamics, and the uncertainty associated with our modeling assumptions.
-In the following we describe how to account for all these sources of uncertainty and then decide when to defer.
+\defref{def:deferral} indicates that to reliably learn the deferral policy, we need to estimate $\tilde{g}_{\pi_{\text{tar}}}(s,t) \triangleq P(V_{\pi_{\text{tar}(t), mix(t_+)}}^{\bcM}(s) < V_{\pi_{0(t), mix(t_+)}}^{\bcM}(s)-c)$.
+To estimate this probability, we should model all sources of uncertainty in the system, including the non-stationary dynamics, and the uncertainty associated with our modeling assumptions.
+We use a Bayesian RL approach to account for all sources of uncertainty.
+We motivate this by first describing our dynamic programming approach to learn-to-defer.

-\paragraph{Modeling non-stationary dynamics with posterior sampling.} To quantify all sources of (propagated) uncertainty, our approach is based on Bayesian RL.
-Specifically, we model the posterior distribution over the non-stationary MDPs using Bayesian inference to estimate the non-stationary dynamics ${\cM}_t$ and the reward function $r(s_t,a_t)$.
-We make parametric assumptions on the family of these distributions and use conjugate priors over the parameters of the distributions.
-Learning a non-stationary model allows us to capture sources of irreducible uncertainty in the system.
-We can now estimate the impact of delayed deferral, by averaging over this uncertainty.